trainart/linux2/2-2-5-Drives.md

 ### Create new drives in VM

-Before in Virtualbox VM create 3 additional devices/drives
+Before starting VM in Virtualbox, create 3 additional devices/drives.

 After booting, they will be assigned new device names `/dev/sdb`, `/dev/sdc`, `/dev/sdd`)

 <br><br>